ClickHouse/ClickHouse/docs/en/query_language/agg_functions/combinators.md

 **Parameters**

 - `start` — Starting value of the whole required interval for the values of `resampling_key`.
-- `stop` — End value of the whole required interval for the values of `resampling_key`.
+- `stop` — Ending value of the whole required interval for the values of `resampling_key`.
+The whole interval doesn't include the `stop` value `[start, stop)`.
 - `step` — Step for separating the whole interval by subintervals.
-The `aggFunction` is executed over these subintervals.
+The `aggFunction` is executed over each of those subintervals independently.
 - `resampling_key` — Column, which values are used for separating data by intervals.
 - `aggFunction_params` — Parameters of `aggFunction`.